Cryptizism/minecraft-development-resources/README.md

 # Minecraft development resources ![GitHub last commit](https://img.shields.io/github/last-commit/cryptizism/minecraft-development-resources?label=Last%20updated&style=for-the-badge)
-_A repo containing resources that will aid you in the process of doing anything you need to do in your development process_
+_A repo containing resources that will aid you in the process of doing anything you need to do in your development process for Java Minecraft_

 - [Plugin development](#plugin-development)
   - [Spigot/BukkitCraft](#spigotbukkitcraft)